Gary Numan: 1994–2001: New musical direction and critical acclaim

+2002–2008: Further works and return to chart success

-In 2002, Numan enjoyed chart success once again with the single "Rip", reaching No. 29 on the UK Singles Chart, and again in 2003 with the Gary Numan vs Rico single "Crazier", which reached No. 13 in the UK charts.
+In 2002, Numan enjoyed chart success once again with the single "Rip", reaching No. 29 on the UK singles chart, and again in 2003 with the Gary Numan vs Rico single "Crazier", which reached No. 13 in the UK charts.
 Rico also worked on the 2003 remix album Hybrid which featured reworkings of older songs in a more contemporary industrial style as well as new material.
 Other artists and producers who contributed on these remixes included Curve, Flood, Andy Gray, Alan Moulder, New Disease, and Sulpher.
-2003 also saw Numan performing the vocals on "Pray for You", the single from the Plump DJs album Eargasm, which reached #89 on the UK Top 100 Chart.
+2003 saw Numan performing the lead vocals on "Pray for You", the single from Plump DJs' second studio album Eargasm, which reached No. 89 on the UK Top 100 Chart.
 In 2005, Numan took control of his own business affairs again with the launch of his recording label, Mortal Records.

-On 13 March 2006, Numan's album, Jagged, was released.
-An album launch gig took place at The Forum, London on 18 March followed by UK, European and U.S. tours in support of the release.
-Numan also launched a Jagged website to showcase the new album, and made plans to have his 1981 farewell concert (previously released as Micromusic on VHS) issued on DVD by November 2006 as well as releasing the DVD version of the Jagged album launch gig.
-Numan undertook a brief Telekon 'Classic Album' tour in the UK in December 2006, performing at Rock City, the Kentishtown Forum and Club Academy.
+On 13 March 2006, Numan's fifteenth solo studio album, Jagged, was released.
+An album launch gig took place at The Forum in Kentish Town, London on 18 March followed by UK, European and US tours in support of the release.
+Numan also launched a Jagged website to showcase the album, and made plans to have his 1981 farewell concert (previously released as Micromusic on VHS) issued on DVD by November 2006 as well as releasing the DVD version of the Jagged album launch gig.
+Numan undertook a brief Telekon 'Classic Album' tour in the UK in December 2006, performing at Rock City, the Kentish Town Forum and Club Academy.

-Numan contributed vocals to four tracks on the April 2007 release of the debut solo album by Ade Fenton, Artificial Perfect, on his new industrial/electronic label, Submission, including "The Leather Sea", "Slide Away", "Recall", and the first single to be taken from the album, "Healing".
+Numan contributed lead vocals to four tracks on the April 2007 release of the debut solo studio album by Ade Fenton, Artificial Perfect, on his new industrial and electronic label, Submission, including "The Leather Sea", "Slide Away", "Recall", and the first single to be taken from the album, "Healing".
 The second single to be released in the UK was "The Leather Sea" on 30 July 2007, which charted.

-He sold out a 15-date UK and Ireland tour in spring 2008, during which he performed his 1979 number-one album Replicas in its entirety, and all the Replicas-era music including B-sides.
-The successful tour reflected the resurging popularity of Electropop in the UK and coincided with his 50th birthday and 30th anniversary of the original release of Replicas.
+He sold out a 15-date UK and Ireland tour in spring 2008, during which he performed his 1979 number-one studio album Replicas in its entirety, and all the Replicas-era music including B-sides.
+The successful tour reflected the resurging popularity of electropop in the UK and coincided with his 50th birthday and 30th anniversary of the original release of Replicas.

-In November 2007, Numan confirmed via his website that work on a new album, with the working title of Splinter, would be under way throughout 2008, after finishing an alternate version of Jagged (called Jagged Edge) and the CD of unreleased songs from his previous three albums (released in 2011 as Dead Son Rising).
-Numan released his subsequent album, Splinter (Songs From a Broken Mind), in 2013.
+In November 2007, Numan confirmed via his website that work on a new studio album, with the working title of Splinter, would be under way throughout 2008, after finishing an alternate version of Jagged (called Jagged Edge) and the CD of unreleased songs from his previous three studio albums (released in 2011 as Dead Son Rising).
+Numan released his subsequent album, Splinter (Songs from a Broken Mind), in 2013.